First Look: InterSystems Products in Containers

 The following describes different aspects of how InterSystems IRIS uses containers.

 InterSystems-provided images — A container image is the executable package, while a container is a runtime instance of an image — what the image becomes in memory when executed.
-InterSystems provides Docker images containing a fully-installed instance of InterSystems IRIS, as well as other associated images.
-For more information on Docker images from InterSystems, see InterSystems IRIS Docker Images from InterSystems in Running InterSystems Products in Containers.
+InterSystems provides images containing a fully-installed instance of InterSystems IRIS, as well as other associated images.
+For more information on images from InterSystems, see Using InterSystems IRIS ImagesOpens in a new window in Running InterSystems Products in Containers.

 In the hands-on experience in this First Look, you will create and start a container from an InterSystems IRIS image provided by InterSystems.